Happy New Year everybody! I hope you all had a lovely Christmas, and that 2018 is a joyful and prosperous year for you. 🙂

 Before Christmas itself arrived, I enjoyed quite a few festive events.
 I had lovely Christmas meals with South East London Vision (in Greenwich), East London Vision (in Canning Town) and my work colleagues down (in Devon, where I also met up with an old school friend in Exeter).
 I also went with members of the social group Thinking Bob to a carol concert called Christmas With The Stars at the Royal Albert Hall, which was really nice.
 And I took my mother to the Rapunzel pantomime at the Theatre Royal Stratford East, which we really enjoyed and had audio description for.
 All of which got me nicely in the festive mood.
 Between Christmas and New Year itself, I didn’t bother going out, because I just fancied kicking back and relaxing at home for a change, having been busy with my travels with the rest of the year.

-Then, over Christmas itself, my mother and I had a lovely quiet time.
-As I said in my Christmas Q&A post, this is the most relaxed Christmas we’ve had for quite a few years, given how long it took for us to move to London after my father died 7 years ago.
+Over Christmas itself, my mother and I had a lovely quiet time.
+This is the most relaxed Christmas we’ve had for quite a few years, given how long it took for us to move to London after my father died 7 years ago.
 We were very happy to move to London last year, but having only just moved the week before Christmas, things were too chaotic to fully enjoy it, and we didn’t have things like a fridge or an oven or central heating, so we had to make do as best we could.
 But this year, now we’ve properly settled in, we were able to celebrate Christmas properly, including getting a tree and decorating our lounge.
 And we got some scented diffusers to make the place smell nice.

 We didn’t go big on the presents, because we never do.
 Mum is blind, so relies on me to do shopping anyway.
 So we just ask each other what we want, and I arrange to get it.
 My present to Mum was paying for the Rapunzel pantomime and Christmas Carol play, because she likes being able to go to occasional theatre shows and enjoy them with audio description.
 And I wanted a Blu-ray drive for my Mac, so she paid for that and the software I had to download to read the discs from it (Aiseesoft’s Blu-ray Player if you’re interested).
 And it works nicely enough with the few discs I’ve tried.
 It’s not a full substitute for a proper Blu-ray player attached to the TV, but it’s good enough for playing them on my Mac.

-As for food, we did indulge ourselves a bit – but, as I’ve said, this is a significant and special Christmas for us, and we feel like we’ve earned the right to treat ourselves.
+We did indulge ourselves this year – but, as I’ve said, this is a significant and special Christmas for us, and we feel like we’ve earned the right to treat ourselves.
 So we decided to try getting our big Christmas meats from the Marks & Spencer Food To Order service, where you order food online and then pick it up in the store.
 And it worked really well.

 We got a turkey crown with pork, chestnut, bacon & thyme stuffing, plus a 4-bird roast (turkey, duck, chicken & pheasant), and a sugar-baked gammon joint, along with a pot of their Posh Turkey Gravy to go with the turkey crown.
 And they were all delicious.
 We got a few days worth of dinners and sandwiches out of the turkey crown, and a few days each out of the other meats as well, so we’ll definitely be ordered from them again.
 And we had the traditional things with our Christmas dinner like pigs in blankets, roast potatoes, Yorkshire pudding, sprouts and other vegetables.